 About me

-On the side, I am also a graphic designer with the UCLA Labor Center where I use my skill set to support grassroots organizing, magnify data-driven research around inequity, and uplift youth voices.
-Additionally, I currently serve as one of the leaders for the AA & PI & Arab American Studies chapter of the Liberated Ethnic Studies Model Curriculum Consortium, where we work to advance the discipline of Ethnic Studies in K-12 and beyond.
+On the side, I use graphic design skills to magnify data-driven research around inequity.
+Additionally, I serve as one of the leaders for the AA & PI & Arab American Studies chapter of the Liberated Ethnic Studies Model Curriculum Consortium, where we work to advance the discipline of Ethnic Studies in K-12 and beyond.
 Things that give me life in my free time include my many houseplants, reading, rock climbing, and watching thought-provoking TV shows.

 UCSD B.A.
 Ethnic Studies